Cl0v1s/Pokemon-Go-WebAPI/README.md

 #### The process

 * Send the code on your server
-* Start the genkeys.py script to create new private/public rsa keys
+* Start the genkeys.sh script to create new private/public rsa keys
 * Start the api.py script to start the api server
 * You can now access your own version of the API !